-How to Play Piano Fluently
+How you learn to Play Piano Fluently

 Musical fluency is the ability to play any music that you can imagine instantly and spontaneously.
-It’s the same idea precisely as fluency (and literacy) in language.
-To acquire fluency in the language of music, you need 2 things:
+It’s the same idea exactly as fluency (and literacy) in language.
+It is not merely playing in a natural, flowing, expressive style, without stopping or making mistakes.

 Learn to play the piano with clear focus, in a state of flow!
 Grasp musical structure & patterns & play effortlessly from your body & soul to set your musical creativity free!

 There is very little theoretical or executive learning involved: no endless lists of chords or complex rules to follow and no drills or repetitive rehearsal and muscle-memory-based practice.
 Although the materials are structured according to a scheme of work that progresses logically, there are no linear steps for you to follow with blind obedience.
 Common passive learning approaches do not generate musical fluency!
 You must study carefully to grasp the basic elements and structural principles at each level, then use them, practising in a playful and focused way, so that you acquire a firm grasp of musical language.

 The first steps are the most important and challenging – the kind of basic learning we do as young children when we learn things like shapes and colours and gain the foundations of language, literacy and numeracy.
 It can be tricky for adults to find the necessary discipline and humility; so the course provides coaching principles to help you with this process and also with the important task of getting into the state of flow – the right zone of independent play, and fluent expression.
 Can you play like a child with wonder and fearless expression?
 Can you let go of all prior learning and approach this course with a clean slate, like a curious child?
 If so, fluency in the language of music can be yours!